 As with any injury, early diagnosis and treatment are important, and treatment options will vary for each individual.
 Frozen Shoulder sufferers can seek treatment from several healthcare providers, including their Osteopath for physical therapy, a GP for some pain relief, or an Orthopaedic specialist for referral for a corticosteroid injection if needed.

 Osteopathy involves taking on a whole-body approach to healing which will include not only examination of the shoulder but the entire neck, back and pelvis.

-Osteopaths will use gentle manipulation techniques focussing on the joints and soft tissues surrounding the shoulder and spine.
+Osteopaths will use gentle manipulation techniques focusing on the joints and soft tissues surrounding the shoulder and spine.
 Mobilisation techniques are used to restore the range of movement back into the shoulder gently.
 Rehabilitation exercises will form an integral part of the overall treatment plan, especially in the Thawing Phase.
 Osteopaths will also provide lifestyle advice to lessen the pain where possible and for ongoing management and prevention.

 Lorraine Herity is the Clinic Director of Better Health Osteopathy in Christchurch, New Zealand.
 She previously worked in Osteopathic clinics in London and Ireland, before moving to New Zealand.
 Lorraine trained at the British School of Osteopathy in London, where she gained her Master of Osteopathy (M.Ost).
 Lorraine is a dedicated and passionate Osteopath.
 Her main aim is to help her patients regain their health and to return her patients back to their everyday activities, in as quick a time as possible.
 Lorraine is also a clinic tutor on the Osteopathic Course in Ara and relishes the opportunity to teach the next generation of osteopaths.